This classic banana bread is easy to make and everyone will love it – a great way to use up over-ripe bananas and it makes a great snack!

 I like this homemade banana bread recipe because it is healthier then a lot of the recipes I’ve tried.
 It’s not overly sweet which is nice.
 Most of the sweetness comes from the bananas rather than excessive amounts of sugar.
 I like that there is only three quarters of a cup of sugar for two loaves.

 It also has less oil than most banana bread, with only 1/3 cup of oil for two loaves.

 You could also substitute half whole wheat flour to make it even healthier.

 How to make Banana Bread:

 - You can substitute 1 cup of milk mixed with 1 tablespoon of vinegar or lemon juice for the buttermilk.
 Sometimes I’ll substitute 1/2 cup milk mixed with 1/2 cup of sour cream which also works well.

 - I like to blend the wet ingredients (eggs, buttermilk, oil and bananas) with an immersion blender as it’s quicker then mashing the bananas, but you can definitely just mix it all together by hand instead.

 - This recipe is made in two 8×4 inch loaf pans– don’t try to make it in larger 9×5 inch pans as they’re already fairly short loaves and won’t work very well in two 9×5 inch pans.
 If a 9×5 inch pan is all you have I would recommend filling it about 2/3 full to make one loaf and then baking the rest of the batter as muffins (about 20 minutes bake time, same temperature).

-- Here are some more amazing quick bread recipes for you: Glazed Raspberry Lemon Bread, Marbled Chocolate Orange Bread, and Cream Cheese Filled Carrot Bread.
+Here are some more great quick bread recipes for you:

 I’ve also shared this Banana Bread recipe over on Food Fanatic.